wso2/samples-is/petcare-sample/b2c/web-app/petdesk/README.md

 ## Step 4.4: Update API settings

-1. Navigate to the **Manage** section in the component.
+1. Navigate to the **Deploy** section in the component.
-2. Click **Settings**.
-3. Under API Settings click **Edit**.
+2. Go to the Set Up card and click **Endpoint Configurations**.
+This opens the Endpoint Configurations pane.
-4. Toggle the **Pass Security Context To Backend** to pass the security context details to backend and click **Save**.
+3. Toggle the **Pass Security Context To Backend** to pass the security context details to backend and click **Save**.
-5. In the **Apply to Development** pane that opens on the right-hand side of the page, enter a meaningful message.
-Then click **Apply**.
+4. Select the **Pass Security Context To Backend** checkbox.
+5. Optionally, specify an appropriate audience claim value for the backend service.
+Click Apply.
+6. To redeploy the component with the applied setting, go to the Set Up card and click Deploy.

 ## Step 4.5: Test the Service

-Let's test the Pet Management Service via Choreo's Open API Console by following the steps given below:
+Let's test the Pet Management Service via Choreo's Console by following the steps given below:
-1. Navigate to the **Test** section in the component and click **OpenAPI Console**.
-This will open up the Open API definition of the service.
+1. Navigate to the **Test** section in the component and click **Console**.
+This will open up the definition of the service.
 2. Expand the **POST** method and click **Try it out**.
 3. Update the request body as below:
     ```